NTheuws/linorobot2_software/README.md

 ## Troubleshooting Guide
-Here most of the issues encountered during the steps on this page will be described here.
+Most of the issues encountered during the steps on this page will be described here.
 In case the issue can not be found here, see if it's  on the [hardware page](https://github.com/NTheuws/linorobot2_hardware/blob/rolling/README.md#troubleshooting-guide).

 #### 1. One of the installs is failing.
 - Make sure to not have skipped any previous steps.